RickR2H/cassiopeia_child/README.md

 ## Good to know:
 - Make sure all the folder in the templates media folder are not empty.
 I used .keep files for that.
 This will also add the empty folders to a git repo.
 - The template-rtl.scss is only compiled when you start the Sass watcher or when the template-rtl.scss is saved.
-When the site goes to production, make sure you template-rtl.scss is create (Just save the file once or turn the compiler on and off again)
+When the site goes to production, make sure you template-rtl.scss is create (Just save the file once or turn the compiler off and on again)
 - I've made some small modifications to the templateDetails.xml.
-I added the .vscode folder to the installation.
+I added the .vscode folder to the installation so files are not lost on installing.

 Youtube link to video: https://www.youtube.com/watch?v=lIli9zzOrg0